Introduction – a varied landscape

 A satellite system has been set up for communication, which covers internet and landline phone.
 This system has proved to be reliable and effective.

-There is some mobile phone coverage on the hill tops but not currently in the valleys or at the camp.
+There is good mobile phone coverage on the hill tops, but patchy coverage in the valleys and at the camp.

 Unspoiled nature with an abundance of species